Bootstrapping (statistics): Advantages

 A great advantage of bootstrap is its simplicity.
-It is a straightforward way to derive estimates of standard errors and confidence intervals for complex estimators of the distribution, such as percentile points, proportions, odds ratio, and correlation coefficients.
-However, despite its simplicity, bootstrapping can be applied to complex sampling designs (e.g. for population divided into s strata with ns observations per strata, bootstrapping can be applied for each strata).
+It is a straightforward way to derive estimates of standard errors and confidence intervals for complex estimators of the distribution, such as percentile points, proportions, Odds ratio, and correlation coefficients.
+However, despite its simplicity, bootstrapping can be applied to complex sampling designs (e.g. for population divided into s strata with ns observations per strata, one example of which is a dose-response experiment, where bootstrapping can be applied for each stratum).
 Bootstrap is also an appropriate way to control and check the stability of the results.
 Although for most problems it is impossible to know the true confidence interval, bootstrap is asymptotically more accurate than the standard intervals obtained using sample variance and assumptions of normality.
 Bootstrapping is also a convenient method that avoids the cost of repeating the experiment to get other groups of sample data.

 Disadvantages

 Bootstrapping depends heavily on the estimator used and, though simple, naive use of bootstrapping will not always yield asymptotically valid results and can lead to inconsistency.
 Although bootstrapping is (under some conditions) asymptotically consistent, it does not provide general finite-sample guarantees.
 The result may depend on the representative sample.
 The apparent simplicity may conceal the fact that important assumptions are being made when undertaking the bootstrap analysis (e.g. independence of samples or large enough of a sample size) where these would be more formally stated in other approaches.
 Also, bootstrapping can be time-consuming and there are not many available software for bootstrapping as it is difficult to automate using traditional statistical computer packages.